Odours in S.E. Calgary

 What can be done about private businesses making odours?

-Odours from industrial sources are usually related to air quality regulations.
-Strategies and actions to reduce pollution, involve different levels of governments, business, and organizations.
-For information on Air Quality in our City, please visit our Air Quality page.
+Odours from industrial sources are related to air quality regulations.
+Reducing air pollution requires the involvement of different levels of governments, businesses and organizations to take action.
+For more information on air quality, please visit our Air Quality page.

 What can I do to help improve odours in the neighborhood?

-Please continue to report odour issues to 311.
-This can be done by phone or online.
-Please include, as accurately as possible, the date, time, and location you noticed the odour.
+Please continue to report odour issues to 311 by phone or online.
+Record the date, time, duration and location you noticed the odour.
 All complaints are reviewed and tracked.

-It is very important for The City to continue to receive this feedback so we know whether our efforts are making a difference or if there are new issues being identified.
+It is very important for The City to continue to receive this feedback for the odour monitoring system.
+It lets us know if our efforts are making a difference or if new issues are being identified.

 I've already reported an odour before.
 Why do you need me to do it again?

-By utilizing both technology and on-the-ground reporting from the people experiencing odours, it will help The City know whether our efforts are making a difference or if there are new issues or changing conditions being identified.
+Both technology and on-the-ground reporting from Calgarians experiencing odours is needed to provide a full picture of the issue.
+This data tells us whether our efforts are making a difference or if new issues are being identified.

 Will the odours ever be gone?